UvinduThamodya/SDP-fullstack/yummyyard-backend/docs/email-implementation-summary.md

 - Removed delivery address and estimated delivery time from templates

 ### 3. Integration with Order Flow
-- Added email notifications when customers place new orders
+- Added "Order Pending" email notifications when customers place new orders
-- Added email notifications when staff update order statuses
+- Added "Order Accepted" email notifications only when staff explicitly accept an order
-- Implemented intelligent status-to-email type mapping
+- Added email notifications when staff update other order statuses (Completed/Cancelled)

 ### 4. Email Service Enhancements
 - Added helper methods to simplify sending different types of emails